 - We routinely test our system for common security vulnerabilities such as SQL Injection, XSS, CSRF, and more using Detectify.
 You can contact us for additional information about our security and privacy practices.

-- When you sign up for an account on Tenon.io, you are not automatically subscribed to our mailing list.
-If you subscribe to the list and subsequently wish to unsubscribe, you can do so at any time by visiting our Unsubscribe page
+- When you sign up for an account on Tenon.io, persons located within the United States are automatically subscribed to our mailing list.
+If you wish to unsubscribe, you can do so at any time by visiting our Unsubscribe page

 - All messages from all lists will have an unsubscribe link somewhere within the message.